jnyfah/jnyfah.github.io/_posts/HazardvsEbr.md

 | reclamation lock-free | — | yes | no |

-EBR.
-It's cheaper than HP on both the steal path and the owner path, it actually frees memory unlike the original approach, and the missing formal lock-freedom guarantee for reclamation doesn't matter for a fixed bounded thread pool.
+**EBR!!**, it's cheaper than HP on both the steal path and the owner path, it actually frees memory unlike the original approach, and the missing formal lock-freedom guarantee for reclamation doesn't matter for a fixed bounded thread pool.

-The keep-all approach is still totally valid for this specific deque — resizes are rare and old buffer memory is bounded.
-But if you want correct reclamation without paying the HP fence tax, EBR is the right call
+The keep-all approach is still totally valid for this specific deque since resizes are rare and old buffer memory is bounded, but if we want correct reclamation without paying the HP fence tax, EBR is the right call

 __But wait, why is EBR cheaper?__